 According to projected figures for 2016-17 from the IFS, Vehicle Excise Duty raised £5.5 billion, which makes up 0.8% of total state revenue.

 How many people pay their road tax?

-Why were changes made to taxation rates in April 2017?
+Why were changes made to vehicle taxation rates in April 2017?

-Road taxation was changed since it was felt that new car owners didn’t pay their fair share of road tax.
-For example, a quarter of cars registered in 2016 didn’t pay any tax at all as they fell into VED Band A (under 100g/km of CO2 emissions).
+Road tax was changed since it was felt that new car owners didn’t pay their fair share of road tax.
+For example, a quarter of cars registered in 2016 didn’t pay any tax at all as they fell into DVLA car tax Band A (under 100g/km of CO2 emissions).

 What effects will the new taxation rules have for motorists?

 In general, new car owners will find they have significant increases in their road tax, with fewer exemptions.